VinGarcia/ksql/README.md

 - Improve error messages
 - Add tests for tables using composite keys
 - Add support for serializing structs as other formats such as YAML
-- Update `structs.FillStructWith` to work with `json` tagged attributes
+- Update `kstructs.FillStructWith` to work with `json` tagged attributes
 - Make testing easier by exposing the connection strings in an .env file
 - Make testing easier by automatically creating the `ksql` database
 - Create a way for users to submit user defined dialects